-Erith Man Jailed After Six-Hour Armed Stand-Off at Plumstead Cemetery
+Erith Man Jailed After Six-Hour Armed Police Stand-Off

 “The police had no idea whether the gun you were holding was real or imitation until they recovered it.
 They were taking a risk in the approach they took that day, although no doubt a calculated one.
 The simple point is they could have killed you.
 It is fortunate the officers took the action they did, in firing a non-lethal round to incapacitate you.”

-Judge Grout sentenced Pullen to four months in custody, but given that he had already served that time on remand, Pullen will now be released on licence.
+Pullen was sentenced to four months in custody but, having served that time on remand, he will be released on licence.

-The case has sparked conversations about the importance of mental health support and crisis intervention.
-Pullen’s actions, while dangerous, highlighted his deep personal struggles and need for professional help.
+The case has reignited calls for better mental health support and intervention.
+Pullen’s actions, while dangerous, underline the urgent need for help in times of crisis.

-If you or anyone you know is struggling with mental health issues or experiencing suicidal thoughts, there are resources available:
+If you or someone you know is struggling with mental health or suicidal thoughts, help is available:

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.